jgcoliveira/Bike-Share-Data/README.md

 # Bike Share Service Users

-**Bike Sharing Service Data BI project using using R for data cleaning, and manipulation and visualization**
+**Bike Sharing Service Data BI project using using R (tidyverse packages) for data cleaning, and manipulation and visualization**

 This Case Study is the Capstone Project of the Google Data Analytics Professional Certificate, meant to demonstrate the technical and analytical skills necessary for an entry-level Data Analyst position.